brianlinUM/youtube-timestamps/README.md

 - `./src/`: source code that needs to be webpacked.
   - `./src/common/`: source code that is reused in multiple places.
   - `./src/components/`: Vue Single File Components.
+- `./tests/`: contains unit tests for the project.
+- `./scripts`: contains shell utility scripts.
 - `./Changelog.md`: Lists history of versions.
 - `./Plans.md`: Lists work-in-progress plans for upcoming release.

 ## Installation
+To install the chrome extension to the browser *without* building, find the latest release on github: https://github.com/brianlinUM/youtube-timestamps/releases, and from assets download and unzip the `dist-v*.zip`.
+Then, enable *Developer Mode* in `chrome://extensions/`.
+"Load unpacked" from `dist-v*/`, which contains `manifest.json`.

+## Building
 Before beginning, make sure to have Node.js and NPM installed.

 Install all Node dependencies by running from root `/`: